abhi0395/mycv/README.md

 Berkeley, CA, USA

-- *Investigating properties of metal absorbers in and around galaxies the with DESI survey.*
+- *Investigating properties of metal absorbers in and around galaxies with the DESI survey.*

 - *Support Scientist for DESI spectroscopic pipeline, Improved redshift estimation algorithms for DESI galaxies, reduced false positives and catastrophic failures by $\sim 30\%$.*

-- *Contributed to data analysis and scientific interpretation for several high impact papers within the collaboration.*
+- *Contributed to data analysis and scientific interpretation for several high-impact papers within the collaboration.*

 Sep 2018 - Jul 2022: PhD Fellow, Max Planck Institute for Astrophysics, Garching, Germany